riboseinc/jekyll-external-links/README.md

   domain name part from site’s URL, if such is specified in Jekyll configuration as `url`.

+## Compatibility and dependency notes

+* Tested with Jekyll 4.3.2; see example site’s gem lockfile for further details.
+* Depends on Nokogiri for detecting and marking external links.

 ## Configuration

 Example configuration with defaults: